futzu/SCTE35_threefive/new_stuff.md

  |  aes encoded segments are decrypted.
  |  Segment.start is the first timestamp found
  |  in the segment.
- |  Segment.cues is a list of Base64 encoded
+ |  Segment.cues is a list of
  |  SCTE35 cues found in the segment.
  |
  |  Methods defined here: